Jake Paul: Content controversies

 On January 3, 2018, Paul uploaded a video to his YouTube channel entitled "I lost my virginity" that used a thumbnail of himself and his then-girlfriend Erika Costell posing semi-nude on top of each other.
 The video was age-restricted by YouTube as a result, and critics such as Keemstar criticized the thumbnail as being inappropriate for his younger audience.
-The thumbnail was later changed with both Paul and Costell fully clothed and not touching each other.
+The thumbnail was later changed to show both Paul and Costell fully clothed, not touching each other.

-On November 29, 2020, Paul sparked frustration after stating he paved the way for content house creation and boxing matches between high-profile social media stars.
+On November 29, 2020, Paul sparked frustration by stating that he paved the way for content houses and boxing matches between high-profile social media stars.
 Many objected to Paul's claim, observing that he did not create the first content house, nor was he the first YouTube star to fight in a boxing match.

 Racism allegations

 On August 1, 2017, Paul uploaded a video titled "SELF DRIVING TESLA IN DRIVE THRU PRANK (FREAKOUTS)".
 A fan approached Paul in the video, asking if he could appear in his vlog.
 One of Paul's associates asked where the fan was from, who identified himself as Kazakhstani.
 Paul responded with the retort, "It sounds like you're just going to blow someone up.
 Send the nuke!"
 Subsequently, Paul was accused of perpetuating stereotypes of Arabs and Muslims in the United States as suicide bombers, as Kazakhstan is predominantly Muslim.
-His comments were considered insensitive due to Kazakhstan's history with nuclear weapons.
-The country experienced extensive nuclear weapon testing while it was part of the Soviet Union, particularly around Semipalatinsk-21.
-The fallout from these tests exposed as many as 200,000 locals, leading to health problems that contributed to Kazakhstan's independence and rapid denuclearization.
-These issues continued to affect citizens well into the 2010s.

 In November 2017, twin brothers Ivan and Emilio Martínez left Team 10.
 In a vlog explaining their departure from the group, the brothers accused Paul and the other members of regularly targeting them out of anti-Mexican sentiment, conflating them with Mexicans when they are, in fact, Spaniards.
-The Martínezes alleged Paul and his associates would use Hispanic stereotypes and slurs, invade their privacy, destroy their property, and withhold payment after telling them they could not have a bank account in due to being immigrants.
+The Martínezes alleged that Paul and his associates would use Hispanic stereotypes and slurs, invade their privacy, destroy their property, and withhold payment after telling them they could not have a bank account due to being immigrants.
 When interviewed by Shane Dawson on the Martínezes' accusations, Paul said "nothing was off-limits" when it came to jokes the Team 10 members made about each other, that "[he thinks] at the time [the Martínez twins] thought it was funny" and they were accusing him of racism to boost their career without him.

 On January 5, 2018, in the week after his "I lost my virginity" video and his brother's Aokigahara controversy, TMZ revealed a video in which Paul used the racial slur nigger multiple times while freestyle rapping to "Throw Sum Mo".